rebelsky/csc207c/_mps/blockchains.md

 **What should we do if `MessageDigest.getInstance("sha-256")` throws an exception?**

 > It won't throw an exception.
 So put the code in a `try/catch` block and do nothing in the `catch` clause.
+Alternately, throw a `RuntimeException`, which isn't catchable.

 **Do we have to write code to compute the hash?**